patroni/patroni/docs/SETTINGS.rst

 -  **name**: the name of the host.
 Must be unique for the cluster.
 -  **namespace**: path within the configuration store where Patroni will keep information about the cluster.
 Default value: "/service"
 -  **scope**: cluster name
+-  **pre_promote**: a fencing script that executes during bootstrap or failover after acquiring the leader lock but before promoting the replica.
+If the script exits with a non-zero code, Patroni does not promote the replica and removes the leader key from DCS.

 Log
 ---